RV Camping in Baja, Mexico

 Local Plaza - Villa Jesus Maria, Baja California

-Oh man, the rest of the ride down Highway 5 was ROUGH.
-We all made it with only minor problems but we do not recommend this route for larger RVs.
+Oh man, in 2019, the ride down Highway 5 was ROUGH.
 If you want to see how rough, go check out our video on YouTube.
+Thankfully, the construction is done and now it's one of the best roads in Baja.

-We wanted to make it to Guerrero Negro, but couldn't quite get there before dark so we ended up camping on the town square in Villa Jesus Maria.
+In 2019, we wanted to make it to Guerrero Negro from Puertecitos, but couldn't quite get there before dark because of the terrible road so we ended up camping on the town square in Villa Jesus Maria.
 It was free, pretty quiet, and no one bothered us.
 What more could you ask for?

-In Guerrero Negro, we stayed at Malarrimo.
+In Guerrero Negro, we stayed at Malarrimo in 2019.
 It's a restaurant, motel, RV park and you can book grey whale watching tours here.

 The sites are nothing special, just a place to park with hookups around the back or side of the restaurant and motel.
 The bathrooms were pretty clean and the showers were nice and had hot water but at certain times the pressure was low.
 Cost per night was around $12.